device_apps: ^2.1.1 copied to clipboard

 List of installed applications #

-To get the list of the apps installed on the device:
+To list applications installed on the device:

 List<Application> apps = await DeviceApps.getInstalledApplications();

 You can filter system apps if necessary.
-Note: The list of apps is not ordered!

-Get apps with launch intent #
+Get apps with a launch Intent #

 // Returns a list of only those apps that have launch intent List<Application> apps = await DeviceApps.getInstalledApplications(onlyAppsWithLaunchIntent: true, includeSystemApps: true)